 Before I started down this path, I did not realize the cost of bioidentical hormone replacement therapy.
 The costs include the hormone treatments, the testing (and retesting), and the cost of the bioidentical hormone replacement therapy doctor.

-I have been prescribed six different hormone treatments:
+My prescription includes six different hormone treatments:

 Depending on where you live, some of the pharmacies will deliver at your doorstep.
 Some require that you to show up in person.